tmaybe/colossal-markov/README.md

 Haunting Ceramic Faces of Instruments Built Entirely from Arrays of the Skies Above California by ‘Sandcastle Matt’

 Unlikely: The Monumental 11-Acre Portrait Booth

+Vietnamese Landscapes Formed From Marble Blocks of Bone, Wood, Fossils and the American Streets of Chalkboards by Ron Isaacs

+The Impossible Geometry of Reflective Vivian Maier Self-Portraits